go-gilbert/gilbert/src/content/docs/schema.md

 </p>
 <h4>Job definiton</h4>
 <p>
-    Each job should be handled by specific plugin, contains it's own variables and arguments for handler plugin.
+    Each job should, contains action to execure, variables and action arguments.
     <br />
     Here is a full example of task with a few jobs.
 Most of parameters are <i>optional</i>.
 </p>